-We talked to Ondrej Bach of DIVR Labs studio about experiencing an adventure that’s out of this world and here is what he said about it.
+Ondrej Bach of DIVR Labs studio tells us about experiencing an adventure that’s out of this world through virtual reality.

 First of all, how are you and your family doing in these COVID-19 times?